parse-community/parse-server/CONTRIBUTING.md

 Please consider that Parse Server is just one component in a stack for many developers.
 A breaking change requires resources and effort to adapt a production environment.
 An unnecessarily high frequency of breaking changes can have detrimental side effects such as:
 - "upgrade fatigue" where developers run old versions of Parse Server because they cannot always attend to every update that contains a breaking change
 - less secure Parse Server deployments that run on old versions which is contrary to the security evangelism Parse Server intends to facilitate for developers
-- less feedback on feature, slower identification of bugs and an overall slow-down of Parse Server development because new versions with breaking changes also include new features we want to get feedback on
+- less feedback and slower identification of bugs and an overall slow-down of Parse Server development because new versions with breaking changes also include new features we want to get feedback on

 ### Phased Deprecation Policy